-In Franschhoek (the French Corner) – an old Huguenot Village, reminiscent of a bygone French era, visit the Huguenot Memorial (optional), be enchanted by the town’s charm and very peaceful environment and sample it’s regions delicacies, cheeses and wines.
+In Franschhoek (the French Corner) – an old Huguenot Village, reminiscent of a bygone French era.
+Visit the Huguenot Memorial (optional), be enchanted by the town’s charm and very peaceful environment and sample it’s regions delicacies, cheeses and wines.

-Stop at Drakenstein Prison (formerly known as Victor Verster Prison) – a low security prison between Franschhoek and Paarl, where former President Nelson Mandela was incarcerated during the last part of his imprisonment for his campaigning against Apartheid.
+Stop at Drakenstein Prison (formerly known as Victor Verster Prison) – a low security prison between Franschhoek and Paarl, where former President Nelson Mandela was incarcerated during the last part of his imprisonment for his campaign against Apartheid.

-Finally, drive through the town of Paarl – catching a glimpse into the fascinating Afrikaner tradition and culture, explore the famous Paarl Rock (Pearl Rock) – often compared to Australia’s Uluru and stopping to taste the region’s wines, while sampling South Africa’s traditional snack – Biltong (dried and cured meat)!
+Finally, drive through the town of Paarl – catching a glimpse into the fascinating Afrikaner tradition and culture, explore the famous Paarl Rock (Pearl Rock) – often compared to Australia’s Uluru and stopping to taste the region’s wines, while sampling South Africa’s traditional snack – Biltong (dried and cured meat)

 - City Orientation